biohazardous-man/eve.js/README.md

 > [!WARNING]
 > This repo is still early-stage.
 The current focus is getting practical client features working, not full retail parity.

+> [!WARNING]
+> Due to github's file size limit, you will need to manually extract the .zip inside the /data folder in root dir :)

 ## Windows Quick Start

 1. Install dependencies once: